dilayercelik/dilayercelik.github.io/CV.md

 **\INCOMING/ Placement in AI Engineering Research at Imagination Technologies (July-Sept 2021)**

 - 3 months placement in AI Engineering Research
-- Research Project: Biological Neural Networks for the Development of Artificial Neural Networks
+- Research Project: Biological Neural Networks for Artificial Neural Networks

 **Research Intern in the Affective Brain Lab at UCL (May-June-...
 2021)**